gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

     ```
 For more information about this filter, see [Extending Reports](https://github.com/woocommerce/woocommerce-admin/tree/fe7b6cca7a095d1a39043bd1b38fc055cf0b121d/client/analytics/report#extending-reports) in WooCommerce Admin documentation.

-After refreshing our report's page in WordPress admin, we now should see the breadcrumbs navigation area correctly populated with the path to the report and its title:
+After refreshing our report's page in WordPress admin, we should see the breadcrumbs navigation area correctly populated with the path to the report and its title:

 ![Breadcrumbs navigation for an extension](img/breadcrumbs_with_sales_by_country.png)